VirgilSecurity/virgil-sdk-javascript/README.md

 # JavaScript SDK Programming Guide [![npm](https://img.shields.io/npm/v/virgil-sdk.svg)](https://www.npmjs.com/package/virgil-sdk)

-This guide is a practical introduction to creating apps for the Browser/Node.js that makes use of Virgil Security features.
+This guide is a practical introduction to creating JavaScript apps for browsers/Node.js that make use of Virgil Security features.
 The code examples in this guide are written in JavaScript.

 In this guide you will find code for every task you need to implement in order to create an application using Virgil Security.
 It also includes a description of the main objects and functions.
 The aim of this guide is to get you up and running quickly.
-You should be able to copy and paste the code provided here into your own apps and use it with minumal changes.
+You should be able to copy and paste the code provided here into your own apps and use it with minimal changes.

 ## Table of Contents